mcbreese/mscproj/data/readme.txt

 Snopes.CSV is some Snopes, Some Politifact and some Kaggle (justifying the Kagggle!!)
+^ DEFINITELY IS BUT NEED TO CHECK POLITIFACT ORIGINAL SIZE

-Fake.csv is an amalgamation of fake news from datasets folder Real.csv is real news from Politifact/Snopes undecided yet
+Fake.csv is an amalgamation of fake news from datasets folder Real.csv is real news from Politifact/Snopes undecided yet??

 50 Each